ImageMagick/Usage-Markdown/quantize/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](dither_anim_magnify.gif)](dither_anim_magnify.gif)

-As you can see you get a sort of churning background to the image, caused by the pseudo-randomness generate by the E-Dither.
+As you can see, you get a sort of churning background to the image, caused by the pseudo-randomness generate by the E-Dither.
-In most cases the colors used are close enough together so as not to make this 'dither noise' visible.
+In most cases, the colors used are close enough together so as not to make this 'dither noise' visible.
 But when the dithering colors are visibly different (in this case forced by the use of a colormap) it definitely becomes an issue.

 See [Video Color Optimization](../video/#gif) for a more practical example of an animation showing this 'dither noise'.

-The change in pattern also cause problems in optimizing animations.
+The change in pattern also causes problems in optimizing animations.
-That is a different pattern means that simple [frame optimization](../anim_opt/#frame_opt) fails to reduce the size of frame overlays.
+That is, a different pattern means that simple [frame optimization](../anim_opt/#frame_opt) fails to reduce the size of frame overlays.
 For one solution see [fuzzy color optimization](../anim_opt/#color_fuzz), though that only works when the churn is using very similar colors.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> :REMINDER:
-> Unlike other dithering methods (such as [threshold](#threshold), and [ordered-dither](#ordered-dither)) the "`-channel`" setting does not effect color quantization, or error correction dithers.
+> Unlike other dithering methods (such as [threshold](#threshold), and [ordered-dither](#ordered-dither)) the "`-channel`" setting does not affect color quantization, or error correction dithers.
-> Basically has it has no place in how these image operation work.
+> Basically, it has no place in how these image operations work.

 Ordered dithers do not have any of these problems, containing changes to the immediate local area of the change.
-Unfortunatally are also generally limited to using a mathematically derived color set.
+Unfortunately they are also generally limited to using a mathematically derived color set.
 (See [Ordered Dither using a Uniform Color Map](#od_posterize)).

 ### E-Dither Pixel Speckling {#dither_speckle}

 Another problem with E-Dithers is that they can produce the occasional odd-colored pixels in areas which would otherwise be fairly uniform in color.
-For example the occasional green, pixel in a greyscale image.
+For example, the occasional green, pixel in a greyscale image.
-Or as in the examples below, a white pixel in a areas of otherwise plain flat blue color.
+Or, as in the examples below, a white pixel in areas of otherwise plain, flat blue color.

-This is especially the case in large images which containing objects with large numbers of colors, and other areas of plain solid unchanging colors.
+This is especially the case in large images containing objects with large numbers of colors, and other areas of plain solid unchanging colors.
 This is especially typical of colored objects overlaid onto flat colored backgrounds, as you often get in diagrams and drawings.

-You can see such a odd-colored pixel in the enlargement of the test examples above, where an extra light purple pixel was added quite a distance from the small single pixel change.
+You can see such an odd-colored pixel in the enlargement of the test examples above, where an extra light purple pixel was added quite a distance from the small single pixel change.
-The odd-colored pixels added to the above is not however readily visible and the color map does cover the image rather well, so the odd pixels are reasonably close to the normal three colors used for dithering the image.
+The odd-colored pixels added to the above are not however readily visible and the color map does cover the image rather well, so the odd pixels are reasonably close to the normal three colors used for dithering the image.

 For a more extreme example, here I have a blurred gradient background, which I heavily color reduced to 64 colors to really stress the error correction dither.